-3 years full-time
+3 years full-time (plus optional placement year)

-Economic development, population growth, poverty, and globalisation: all place increasing demands on our environment and its resources.
+Economic development, population growth, poverty, and globalisation all place increasing demands on our environment and its resources.

 The first year modules introduce you to the main ideas and concepts giving you the foundation to progress to more advanced material in later years.

-In addition to the above you will also need to complete our online Academic Integrity module.
-This covers some of the essential skills and knowledge which will help you to study independently and produce work of a high academic standard which is vital for success at York.
+This module covers some of the essential skills and knowledge which will help you to study independently and produce work of a high academic standard which is vital for success at York.

 This module will:

 You will take a range of core modules to develop your knowledge of the environment, economics and ecology.
 You can then begin to tailor your degree to your own interests with a choice of option modules.

 You will also study two option modules.
 Examples may include:

 You'll specialise further in your final year preparing for your potential career.
 You'll chose the subject of your independent research project and chose from a range of option modules to focus on those areas which interest you.